Glenlivet: Etymology

-According to the Cairngorm National Park Authority the river takes its name from Gaelic lìomhaid meaning "shining or flooding one".
+According to the Cairngorms National Park Authority the river takes its name from Gaelic lìomhaid meaning "shining or flooding one".
 William J. Watson, whilst confirming the Gaelic Gleann Lìomhaid, understood the derivation to be similar to that of Glen Lyon with the root meaning being "smooth" or "polish".
 A similar suggestion by Ross is that Livet may be derived from the liobh + ait meaning "slippery" or "smooth" + "place" Nicolaisen suggested that it is either an early Gaelic or pre-Gaelic name meaning "full of water" or "floody".